AddinDev/AddinDev/README.md

 ## Status
 - Central Jekardah
 - I'm an Intermediate iOS Developer, working on mobile with Swift(UI) and working on the back with firebase.
-- Fullstack iOS Developer Intern at DR Digital Indonesia.
+- Intern at DR Digital Indonesia as a Fullstack iOS Developer.

 Reach me via: